Wake-up-Freeman/OLD-ODISEO/docs/learn/terra-station/download/terra-station-extension.md

    :width: 500px
    ```

 Congratulations!
-You have just created a Terra Station wallet.
+You have just created a Daodiseo Station wallet.

 ## Buy tokens from an exchange

 1. Connect to your wallet and click **Buy** next to any token.
-Purchase your tokens using any exchange that supports Terra.
+Purchase your tokens using any exchange that supports Daodiseo.

    ```{image} /img/screens/ext-wallet-menu.png
    :class: sd-p-3